 Mallorca has perfected the art of coastal living, with Mallorcan food (including the freshest seafood), wine (vineyards are rarely more than an hour away) and natural attractions at the center of the whole experience.
 All across the island, locals are returning to their cultural roots, and it’s one of the most exciting things to happen on Mallorca for decades.
 Forsaking quantity for quality, the island’s old manor houses, country estates and long-abandoned farms have sprung back to life as refined rural retreats.
 Food is also at the heart of this revival, with the island’s chefs – inspired as much by their Mallorquin grandmothers as by the innovative trends of Mediterranean nouvelle cuisine – revitalising the mainstays of the Mallorcan kitchen.

-Must visit places
+Must visit places in Mallorca

 Some of the places you have to visit, in my opinion, if you have enough time in Mallorca: Palma de Mallorca (beautiful capital city), Port de Soller (one of the nicest coastal resorts), Valldemosa (the most gorgeous village), Alcúdia (because of its Roman remains), Cap de Formentor (for its breathtaking views) and Puerto Portals (with its beautiful luxury marina).